-From the architect.
+Text description provided by the architects.
 Friday April 5th 1946, on a beautifully clear Spring afternoon crowds cheered as the 25/1 racehorse, “Lovely Cottage”, strode triumphantly past the finishing post to be crowned winner of the Grand National, the UKs largest horse race.
 Trained by Tommy Rayson and ridden by Captain Robert Petre at the first true Aintree Grand National race since 1940, after the Second World War, and the last to take place on a Friday, which had been the tradition since 1876.

 That weekend “Lovely Cottage” returned home to the small village of Headbourne Worthy, near Winchester.
 He received a hero’s welcome before settling in for a well-earned rest in the stables at the Manor House where he was housed.
 These stables, that were once beautiful and functioning have since remained unused and have fallen into a state of dilapidation.
 Fortunately, this Grade 2 listed stable block, steeped in poignant historical character and narrative was not forgotten.
 It has been transformed into an elegant and contemporary 3 bedroom family home by RIBA award winning architects AR Design Studio.